Appointments during COVID-19

 For Video Calls - please click the link below:-

-In keeping with Government guidelines we aim to allow access to a health professional, either face-to-face or on the telephone, within 48hrs.
+In keeping with Government guidelines we aim to allow access to a health professional within 48hrs.
 We guarantee to see patients with urgent problems on the same day, if the patient considers this to be necessary.

 For fairness to all patients, appointments are for 10 minutes per patient.
 If you think you may need a longer appointment, please ask the Receptionist for a double appointment or make a further appointment to come back.